AnAllergyToAnalogy/POWNFT-miner/README.md

 # The yawnson miner

 A POW NFT community member going only by the name *yawnson* has shared their miner code.
-It's not a fork of this code, but is far more efficient.
+It's not a fork of my code, but is far more efficient.

+If you're going to use it, I suggest you vet the code yourself first for security reasons, but this outperforms my code by orders of magnitude.
+I've implemented some of their changes in the site miner, and will be adding more of them down the track.

-You may see their repo here:
+You can see their repo here:

 [https://github.com/yawnson/pownft-miner](https://github.com/yawnson/pownft-miner)